verge-infosoft/verge-auth-sdk/README.md

 🔐 Verge Auth SDK

-Secure Identity & Access Management for FastAPI Microservices
+Secure Identity & Access Management for FastAPI Microservices and all Python-based frameworks Monolithic and Microservice Architectures

 Verge Auth SDK is a lightweight integration library that connects your FastAPI microservices to the Verge Auth Platform — a centralized identity, role management, and access-control system built for modern SaaS applications.